How to Salvage and Season Cast Iron Cookware

 13. Bake for two hours, then turn off the oven and allow it to cool.
 If the piece is large, like mine, you may want to repeat the process with the cookware upside down.

-Caring For Cast Iron
+Caring For and Cleaning Cast Iron

 14. Your cookware is now seasoned and neither will it rust..